wzwvv/DG4BCI/README.md

 ```

 ## Acknowledgement
-Special thanks to Tiki, my cat, for kindly providing the photo used in one of the illustrations.
+Special thanks to Tiki🐱, my cat, for kindly providing her photo for the figures.

 ---